List of Downton Abbey characters: Master George Crawley

-Marigold Gregson
+Marigold Crawley

 Marigold (born c. late December 1922 or mid-January 1923) is the illegitimate child of the late Michael Gregson and Lady Edith Crawley, as a result of their hidden love affair.
 Marigold is born in Geneva, Switzerland and adopted by a Swiss couple.
 However, Lady Edith misses Marigold and decides to have Marigold grow up on the farm of Timothy Drewe, a sympathetic local farmer.
 Edith's repeated visits began to arouse the suspicion and anger of Drewe's wife.
 When news reaches the Crawleys confirming Michael Gregson's tragic death, Lady Edith tells a terribly distraught Mrs Drewe the truth, reclaims her daughter, and flees to London.
 Edith's mother Cora suggests that Edith bring Marigold back to Downton on the pretense that Edith is adopting her because the Drewes can no longer afford to raise her.
 When Edith marries Bertie Pelham, the Marquess of Hexham, Marigold moves with them to their new home at Brancaster Castle.

 In the first film, set in 1927, Marigold is four or five years old and has returned to Downton with her mother and stepfather for the royal visit.
 She plays outside with her cousins Sybil and George, as the adults are having tea inside the Downton estate.
-At five or six years old, in 1928, she has donned braids and runs to ask her mother play with her one warm day.
+At five or six years old, in 1928, she has donned braids and runs to ask her mother to play with her one warm day.

 Hugh MacClare, Marquess of Flintshire

-Hugh MacClare, Marquess of Flintshire (played by Peter Egan), is a Scottish nobleman nicknamed "Shrimpie" and married to Susan, the niece of Violet, the Dowager Countess of Grantham.
+Hugh MacClare, Marquess of Flintshire (played by Peter Egan), is a Scottish nobleman nicknamed "Shrimpie" and married to Susan (played by Phoebe Nicholls), the niece of Violet, the Dowager Countess of Grantham.
 They have three children, the youngest being Rose.
 In 1921, he hosts the Crawleys at Duneagle Castle, his family's Scottish estate.
 It becomes clear Shrimpie is deeply unhappy about his marriage to Susan.
 Full of regret, Shrimpie later privately confesses to Robert that he has to sell his estate to pay off debts and says that he admires Robert for thinking ahead and modernising Downton.
 He is appointed Governor of Bombay that year, and he and his wife travel to India.
 However, the two fail to resolve their marital problems, and agree to separate upon returning to England for Rose's wedding.